 - Micah served as lead counsel for the family of Roy Aguilar who was tragically killed on October 11, 2011 at the Texas Instruments Plant in Dallas Texas.
 Micah filed suit against the employer of Mr. Aguilar and manufacturer of the product involved in the death.
 Ultimately, the case was resolved and the family able to comfortably grieve for their patriarch.

-- Micah served as lead counsel for the family of Kook Oh who was killed by an 18-wheeler in Alvarado Texas.
-Micah sued the driver of the 18-wheeler and his employer.
-Ultimately, the case was tried to a jury wherein Micah’s client received a verdict in his clients’ favor and a finding of punitive liability on the part of each of the defendants.
+- Micah served as lead counsel for the family of Kook Oh who was killed by an 18-wheeler in Alvarado, Texas.
+Mr. Dortch sued the driver of the 18-wheeler and his employer.
+Following a week-long jury trial, Micah’s client received a verdict awarding over one million dollars in damages and a finding of punitive liability on the part of each of the defendants.
+In addition, the jury found gross negligence on the part of the defendants.
 Ultimately, the case resolved without the family having to undergo the second half of the trial.